 Google Tag Manager Installation

 Most commonly, GTM is used by MetaLocator customers to invoke Google Analytics tags.
-In this scenario, Google Tag Manager script is added to MetaLocator in two steps, since the Google Tag Manager script is provided in two parts as shown below:
+In this scenario, Google Tag Manager can be installed as follows:

 Capturing MetaLocator Events with Google Tag Manager